A Noisy Approach to Intrinsically Mixed-State Topological Order: Introduction

 Quantum many-body states with non-trivial entanglement serve as resource states for various tasks in quantum information processing.
 Quintessential amongst these are states with \textit{topological order}, which support fractionalized excitations (anyons) and may serve as platforms for topological quantum computation~\cite{kitaev2003,nayakreview}.
 These states, which arise as locally indistinguishable degenerate ground-states of certain gapped Hamiltonians, form the code space for topological quantum error correcting codes (QECC), with the Hamiltonians provably robust to weak, local perturbations~\cite{bravyi2010,bravyi2011short,michalakis2013}: their utility as resource states thus extends to all states within the topologically ordered \textit{phase}.

 Recent years have witnessed remarkable progress in preparing and manipulating such states in programmable quantum simulators~\cite{satzinger2021,semeghini2021,andersen2022,iqbal2023,iqbal2024}.
 Decoherence is invariably present in these platforms and thus identifying a sharp notion of \textit{mixed-state topological order} is not merely of fundamental interest, but also of immediate practical import.
-While any finite temperature is known to destroy topological order (TO) in two spatial dimensions (2D)~\cite{hastings2011finiteT,lu2020negativity}, for local decoherence below a certain threshold, the quantum information encoded in a topological QECC is recoverable.
-Indeed, the persistence and eventual breakdown of topological order in a pure state $\ket{\psi}$ subject to a local decoherence channel $\mathcal{E}$ has recently been studied through the lens of the entanglement properties of the ``corrupted" density matrix $\mathcal{E}[\ket{\psi}\bra{\psi}]$~\cite{coser2019class,bao2023mixed,fan2023mixed,chen2023separable,chen2023separable2,ma2023avg,sang2023mixed,dai2023ssto,li2024replica,lavasani2024qec}.
+While any finite temperature is known to destroy topological order (TO) in two spatial dimensions (2D)~\cite{hastings2011finiteT,lu2020negativity}, for local decoherence below a certain threshold, the quantum information encoded in a topological QECC is recoverable \cite{Dennis2002}.
+Indeed, the persistence and eventual breakdown of topological order in a pure state $\ket{\psi}$ subject to a local decoherence channel $\mathcal{E}$ has recently been studied through the lens of the entanglement properties of the ``corrupted" density matrix $\mathcal{E}[\ket{\psi}\bra{\psi}]$~\cite{coser2019class,bao2023mixed,fan2023mixed,lee2023decohere,chen2023separable,chen2023separable2,ma2023avg,sang2023mixed,dai2023ssto,li2024replica,lavasani2024qec}.
 While na\"ively one expects that local errors destroy quantum correlations (and hence TO), the decohered state is not the Gibbs state and can in principle encode structured entanglement.
-Strikingly, for initial pure symmetry protected topological (SPT) phases, the decohered density matrix can display \textit{intrinsically mixed} SPT order~\cite{degroot2022og,ma2023prx,zhang2022strange,lee2022aspt}.
-While Ref.~\cite{wang2023mixed} recently observed a non-trivial topological entanglement negativity in a decohered Toric code (indicating imTO), a systematic framework for addressing \textit{intrinsically mixed-state topological order} (imTO) is lacking.
+Indeed, decohered density matrices can display \textit{intrinsically mixed} SPT order~\cite{degroot2022og,ma2023prx,zhang2022strange,lee2022aspt,chirame2024,guo2024} -- that is, SPT order which does not arise in the ground state of a local Hamiltonian.
+Recently, Ref.~\cite{wang2023mixed} recently observed a non-trivial topological entanglement negativity in a decohered Toric code, which was taken to indicate the presence of a novel mixed-state topological order.
+However, a systematic framework for addressing, let alone defining, such \textit{intrinsically mixed-state topological order} (imTO) is lacking.